 The words we use here – CATIE is committed to using language that is relevant to everyone.
 People use different terms to describe their genitals.
 This text uses medical terms, such as vagina and penis, to describe genitals.
 Cisgenderi people can often identify with these terms.
 Some transgenderii people may use other terms, such as front hole and strapless.
 CATIE acknowledges and respects that people use words that they are most comfortable with.

 The cervix is the opening of the uterus (womb) that leads into the vagina.
 The cervix can be felt with the tip of a finger inside the vagina.

 In cervical dysplasia, abnormal cells develop on the surface of the cervix.
 These abnormal cells are called lesions.
 Cervical dysplasia lesions can regress (which means they shrink and may even disappear), persist (the lesions remain present but don’t change), or progress to become a high-grade lesion or cervical cancer.

 Cervical cancer is an abnormal growth of the cells of the cervix.
-Over several years, abnormal lesions on the cervix can slowly turn into cancer.
+Over a number of years, abnormal lesions on the cervix can slowly turn into cancer.1–3

 What causes cervical dysplasia and cancer?

 Cervical dysplasia and cancer have been linked to a very common virus called human papillomavirus (HPV).
 There are over 100 strains of HPV, about 40 of which can be transmitted sexually.
 Some strains cause warts, including genital warts (abnormal growths on the skin), some lead to cancer of the genitals or anus, the intestines or the lungs, throat and mouth.
 Some have no known effect.